 Sometimes, we cannot control things.
 Worrying does not work and it won’t change the outcome.
 Teaching this to our children makes them mentally stronger.
 Flying off the handle at the slightest sign of the unexpected not only sets a lousy example, it is also bad for your health.
 A common example is being stuck in a traffic jam.

-Parenting is challenging, to say the least, because who knows what tomorrow may bring; however, I am happy to say that in our family, we lean quite heavily on humor, laughter, compassion and a lot of empathy as coping strategies.
+Parenting is challenging, to say the least, because who knows what tomorrow may bring; however, I am happy to say that in our family, we lean quite heavily on humor, laughter, compassion, and a lot of empathy as coping strategies.
 We have learned to be patient and listen (and often take a few deep breaths, sometimes several) before opening our mouths.

 Here are some coping strategies we depend on and have found successful, most of the time.
 Not saying we always succeeded; after all, we did not receive the instruction manual when we became parents, but I’d say we’ve managed quite decently.
 We have come out stronger for it.